 SME also helped the team manage site challenges related to undocumented vacated alleys and easements, historic infrastructure, client expectations, understanding level of risk for options, due care (vapor intrusion) concerns with the Michigan Department of Environment, Great Lakes, and Energy (formerly MDEQ).

 SME’s surveying team performed ALTA surveys, construction staking, layout, and as-built services.
 Our civil team performed land entitlement services, including site planning, construction plans, and permitting for the project.
-SME also provided construction materials services (CMS) including construction administration during the construction phase.
-Because our team was easily able to work closely together throughout the project, SME was able to help the project meet tough deadlines during the limited construction season in Southeast Michigan.
+SME also provided construction materials services (CMS), including construction administration during the construction phase.
+Because our team was easily able to work closely together throughout the project, SME helped the project meet tough deadlines during the limited construction season in Southeast Michigan.

-Aside from innovation, the most notable aspect of this project was the positive impact the new facility had on Detroit’s Eastern Market community.
-Wolverine Packing employs close to 150 residents, and also reconstructed Forest Park into a three-acre park complete with a walking path, basketball courts, baseball field, playground, and workout area for the neighborhood to enjoy.
+Aside from innovation, the most notable aspect of this project was the revitalizing impact the new facility had on Detroit’s Eastern Market community.
+Wolverine Packing employs close to 150 residents, and the company also reconstructed Forest Park into a three-acre park, complete with a walking path, basketball courts, baseball field, playground, and workout area for the neighborhood to enjoy.

 Energy